aptible/aptible-cli/README.md

-  aptible login                                                                                                                                               # Log in to Aptible aptible logs [--app APP | --database DATABASE]                                                                                                              # Follows logs from a running app or database aptible operation:cancel OPERATION_ID                                                                                                                       # Cancel a running operation aptible rebuild                                                                                                                                             # Rebuild an app, and restart its services aptible restart                                                                                                                                             # Restart all services associated with an app aptible services                                                                                                                                            # List Services for an App
+  aptible login                                                                                                                                               # Log in to Aptible aptible logs [--app APP | --database DATABASE]                                                                                                              # Follows logs from a running app or database aptible operation:cancel OPERATION_ID                                                                                                                       # Cancel a running operation aptible operation:list [--app APP | --database DATABASE]                                                                                                    # List running or recent operations for an App or Database aptible rebuild                                                                                                                                             # Rebuild an app, and restart its services aptible restart                                                                                                                                             # Restart all services associated with an app aptible services                                                                                                                                            # List Services for an App